Best Bitcoin SV Wallets: Top 6 Safest Places to Store BSV

 One of the main benefits of Coinomi is the privacy that the wallet provides.
 When you are sending BSV using the wallet, it hides the IP address that you are using to connect to their servers.

-Like the Atomic Wallet, you also have the exchange feature.
+There is also the exchange feature.
 They have integrations with both Changelly and Shapeshift which means that you can swap your Bitcoin SV for other cryptocurrency.

-This is also a multi-device wallet and unlike the Atomic Wallet, it also has support for the iOS devices.
-The reviews for the wallet in both the iTunes store as well as Google Play are both quite positive.
+This is also a multi-device wallet with the reviews for the wallet in both the iTunes store as well as Google Play quite positive.

 The user interface on the Desktop application is also quite intuitive and easy to navigate.
 You have quick and easy access to all of your coins and you can jump between the wallet's numerous functions.
 The wallet is supported on MacOS, Linux and Windows.